 On the other hand, as M1 Finance only enables you to make trades once a day, it’s better for long-term, buy-and-hold investors.
 Wieser adds that while you’re looking at no trading fees, a downside is that the trading and research tools are limited on both platforms.

-Save so you have a larger chunk to work with
+#5: Save up so you have a larger chunk of money to invest

 While there are plenty of investment options to get started for just a few bucks, sometimes you might want to wait until you can shore up more funds to invest through a discount stock brokerage.
 After all, there are a lot of benefits to investing through one of these brokerages, explains Wieser.